 The Ravarino Scholarship Fund was established in 1997 by Helen Badaracco Ravarino ’38 in memory of her husband, Albert Ravarino.
 Albert and Helen have one daughter, Mimi Ravarino ’74.

-Nancy Repking KAIROS Scholarship Fund
+Nancy Repking KAIROS Scholarship

 The Nancy Repking KAIROS Scholarship Fund was established in 2007 in honor of Nancy’s service to St. Joseph’s Academy.
 This fund helps defray the costs of the KAIROS retreats for students in need of financial assistance.